Bachelor of Science in Nursing FAQ

-Do you have questions about nursing education and Baker’s nursing program?
+Do you have questions about nursing education and Baker’s BSN program?
 Below are answers to common questions.
 If we haven't answered yours, please call us at 888.866.4242.

 When do courses start?